isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Globe Amaranth.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<p>Globe Amaranth grows best in <a href="/page-index/horticulture-techniques/gauging-light/">6-8 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a>, but are also tolerant of sandy and heavy clay soils.
-Soil needs to be at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+These plants are also highly tolerant of sandy and clayey soil, and can be used as part of <a href="/page-index/horticulture-techniques/crop-rotation/">crop rotation</a>.</p>
 	<br>
 </section>